ChatGraph: Interpretable Text Classification by Converting ChatGPT Knowledge to Graphs: Abstract

 \section{Abstract}

 ChatGPT, as a recently launched large language model (LLM), has shown superior performance in various natural language processing (NLP) tasks.
-However, two major limitations hinder its potential applications: (1) the inflexibility of finetuning on downstream tasks and (2) the lack of interpretability in the decision-making process.
+However, two major limitations hinder its potential applications: 1) the inflexibility of finetuning on downstream tasks, and 2) the lack of interpretability in the decision-making process.
 To tackle these limitations, we propose a novel framework that leverages the power of ChatGPT for specific tasks, such as text classification, while improving its interpretability.
 The proposed framework conducts a knowledge graph extraction task to extract refined and structural knowledge from the raw data using ChatGPT.
 The rich knowledge is then converted into a graph, which is further used to train an interpretable linear classifier to make predictions.
-To evaluate the effectiveness of our proposed method, we conduct experiments on four datasets.
-The result shows that our method can significantly improve the performance compared to directly utilizing ChatGPT for text classification tasks.
-And our method provides a more transparent decision-making process compared with previous text classification methods.
+To evaluate the effectiveness of our proposed method, we conduct experiments on four benchmark datasets.
+The results demonstrate that our method can significantly improve the prediction performance compared to directly utilizing ChatGPT for text classification tasks.
+Furthermore, our method provides a more transparent decision-making process compared with previous text classification methods.
+The code is available at \url{https://github.com/sycny/ChatGraph}.